mRemoteNG/mRemoteNG/mRemoteV1/Documentation/user_interface/options.rst

    * - Allow only a single instance of the application (mRemoteNG restart required)
      - Off
      - Enforces and makes sure only a single instance of mRemoteNG is running on the computer
-   * - Check proper installation of components at startup
-     - Off
-     - Opens the panel for Components Check on every startup

 Appearance
 ==========